pseudosavant/ps-recipes/chocolate-chip-cookies.md

 3. Place dough balls onto parchment paper on 2 cookie sheets
 4. Flatten the cookie balls slightly
 5. Bake both sheets simultaneously - middle and lower racks
-6. After 5 minutes, switch the cookie sheets between racks
+6. After 6 minutes, switch the cookie sheets between racks
-7. Bake for 5 more minutes
+7. Bake for 6 more minutes
 8. Remove from oven - the cookies should *not* have cooked enough to brown

 ## Optional
-* Add 1/4 to 1/3 cup of M&Ms to the chocolate chips
+* Add 1/4 cup of M&Ms to the chocolate chips (45g)

+## Nutritional Information (per cookie)
+* Calories: 132
+* Fat: 6g
+* Protein: 1.5g
+* Carbohydrates: 19g
+* Sugar: 13 g
+* Fiber: 0.2g